- Introduction

 - Is there is a repository typically used in your research discipline?
 Public platforms like Zenodo and Open Science Framework accept all types of data.
 Some publishers may recommend certain repositories.

-Please note: When you share your data externally, you will need to create an official University record of where the data is held.
+Please note: When you share your data in an external repository, you will still need to register/create an official record in Surrey’s Open Research repository of where the data is held.

 Option 2: Use Surrey’s Open Research repository